Policies & action

 Forestry

-China’s government and the National Forestry and Grassland Administration (NFGA) have increased efforts on expanding the country’s forestry and grasslands, in part due to its slated role (as carbon sinks) in achieving China’s carbon peaking in 2030 and carbon neutrality in 2060 targets.
-China’s LULUCF sector represented a carbon sink of approximately1.2 GtCO₂e/year according to the latest national inventory for 2018 (Government of China, 2023).
+China’s LULUCF sector represented a carbon sink of approximately 1.3 GtCO2e in 2021 according to China’s first Biennial Transparency Report (BTR) (UNFCCC, 2025).
+China’s government and the National Forestry and Grassland Administration (NFGA) have increased efforts on expanding the country’s forestry and grasslands, in part due to its slated role (as carbon sinks) in achieving China’s target of carbon neutrality before 2060.

 In international fora, China updated its NDC forestry pledge to increase forest stock volume by six billion m3 by 2030 compared to 2005 levels (up from 4.5 billion m3).
 In 2021, China signed the Glasgow Declaration on Forest and Land Use (which commits to “halt and reverse” forest loss and land degradation by 2030) at COP26 and issued separate joint agreements with both the EU and the US on enhancing cooperation on reducing deforestation around the same period (DG for Climate Action, 2021; U.S. Department of State, 2021).